Speech on encouragement

 Think back to your own childhood; school life is a good juncture to begin to remember acts of encouragement.
 Maybe a good sports coach gave you the pep talk along with your teammates and said you were a good player or could be a good player if you performed to the best of your abilities.
 Perhaps a teacher gave you hope that if you persisted you would learn to read and write.
 Acts of encouragement could even be so small as a friend giving you a small coin and saying, “Add that to your money and you’ll get an extra piece of fish for lunch.”
 So as you see acts of encouragement deal sometimes with very important issues but also come in very small moments.

-See Also: Speech on Humanity
+See Also: Speech on the Power of Words

 In his book Social Intelligence: The New Science of Human Relationships, science journalist, Daniel Goleman explains that heightened prefrontal activity, which is associated with positive emotions, enhances mental abilities such as “creative thinking, cognitive flexibility, and the processing of information.”
 The left prefrontal area of our brains, which lights up with activity when we’re in a positive mood, is also associated with reminding us of the good feelings we’ll have when we reach a long-term goal.